GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/3_deep_rl.typ

 <sec:rl:intro:deep_reinforcement_learning>

 Although #acr("RL") has existed since the 1970s, it has experienced a more recent and considerable surge in popularity @arulkumaran_deep_2017.
-As supervised learning and the machine learning field in general, #acr("RL") has benefited from the possibilities offered by Deep Neural Networks.
+As supervised learning and the machine learning field in general, #acr("RL") has benefited from the possibilities offered by deep neural networks.
 Traditionally, #acr("RL") leveraged simpler methods such as tabular methods @watkins_learning_1989 @sutton_learning_1988, linear function approximators, or shallow neural networks @barto_neuronlike_1983 @tesauro_temporal_1995.
 The main problem of those approaches for policy modeling is their limited capacity to handle larger state and action spaces.
 Hence, #acr("RL") has been mainly limited to low-dimensional problems @arulkumaran_deep_2017.